Hours: Mon-Sat 8-5, Closed Sundays.

 Shopping

 Princeton shopping is unique and interesting.
 There are a number of antique stores, the North End Art District, and many interesting boutiques/stores up and down our Main Street.
+View the Princeton Tourism Guide that includes a map and listings of local businesses and points of interest.
 Here are a few highlights:

 Hoffman’s Patterns of the Past: This incredible shop, located at 513 S. Main, carries nearly every china pattern known to man.
 If you want to replace a couple of pieces from your grandmother’s china, Hoffman’s probably has them.
 In addition, it is one of nicest gift shops you will ever encounter.
 Their many gift collections include Swarovski Silver Crystal, the Heartwood Creek/Jim Shore collection, and Willow Tree figurines.
 Check out their website at www.patternsofthepast.com.